Bayesian and Frequentist Inference for Synthetic Controls: The Frequentist Synthetic Control

 \begin{enumerate} \item If $o(T_0) = J (\log J)^3$ and $\frac{1}{\|\boldsymbol{\lambda}_J\|^2_2} \sum_j |\lambda_j| \to 0$, then \item If $o(T_0) = J^2 \log(J)$ and $\frac{1}{\|\boldsymbol{\lambda}_J\|^2_2} \sum_j |\lambda_j| \to 0$, then

 \end{enumerate} \end{corollary}

 Corollary \ref{cor_mle} provides conditions for valid frequentist inference to the predictive part of the treated unit factor model as $T_0,J \to \infty$.
 Similar semi-parametric results have also been derived in \citet{ferman2021properties}.
 Our results are different in that they apply to a wider class of models under our characterization conditions and provide explicit rate conditions for $J$ and $T_0$.
 Indeed, all conditions are imposed directly on the factor structure.
-It is important to note that the rates could potentially be improved to be $o(T_0) = J$, as we will show in Section 3.4 in simulations in well behaved cases.